Back in Time for Murder

 1928-1960

 Merry was the most famous blonde bombshell of the ‘50s.
-She was a trained actress, model, and quickly rose to a household name during her years in the spotlight.
+She was a trained actress and model and quickly rose to a household name during her years in the spotlight.
 She transcended black and white film to Technicolor, exposing her beauty and charisma to an adoring audience.
 Merry’s shocking death was somewhat mysterious.
 She died before her time via an overdose of sleeping pills.
 Some say heartache led her to this fate; others say it was an accident.
 Nonetheless, in 2099, women across the globe model themselves after her iconic appearance.

 ALFRED EINSTEIN